Beyond Meat has been on a rollercoaster ride since its IPO last year. Is now the time to invest?

 There have been a number of factors in Beyond’s stock performance since the start of the year, ranging from analyst valuations to celebrity endorsements and threats of competition.

 Aside from this, Beyond has also ramped up its partnerships with McDonald’s (NYSE: MCD), Subway, Del Taco (NASDAQ: TACO), Carl’s Jr, and A&W Restaurants.
 The McDonald’s deal, in particular, has been quite successful, with Beyond stating that talks to expand are going ‘very well’.
-The fast-food giant will expand the test of its Beyond burger to 52 outlets in Canada over a 3 month period, starting this week.
-Though the deal is not currently financially lucrative, the potential is massive.
 The aim for Beyond will be to secure a deal for McDonald’s 14,000 U.S. locations.
 However, the recent pandemic has put the restaurant industry’s future in some doubt.

 Threats to Beyond Meat

-The biggest threat to Beyond Meat right now is the stiff competition it faces from some of the biggest companies in the U.S: Tyson Foods (NYSE: TSN), Nestle (OTC: NSRGY) and Kellogg (NYSE: K).
-Then there are other relatively young players like Beyond, such as Impossible Foods, and Chinese competitor Zhenmeat, which just this week began a major funding push.
+The biggest threat to Beyond Meat right now is still the stiff competition it faces from some of the biggest companies in the U.S: Tyson Foods (NYSE: TSN), Nestle (OTC: NSRGY) and Kellogg (NYSE: K).
+Then there are other relatively young players like Beyond, such as Impossible Foods, and Chinese competitor Zhenmeat.

 Another issue that has plagued Beyond Meat has been its inability to ‘meat’ demand — see what I did there?
 The chain had serious logistical issues in 2017 and 2018, but CEO Ethan Brown has been confident that the company can meet the required demands to become a major player in meat alternatives.
 There has been much speculation that the issues would return, but this does not seem to have been the case — yet.